gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

 }
 ```

 Note: These tags are not currently used by the engine or the admin API.
-Eventually I would like to add a UI to help visualize the channels and their dependencies which would use these tags.
+Eventually, I would like to add a UI to help visualize the channels and their dependencies which would use these tags.

 _[Back to top](#developing-interface-channels-with-configs)_

 ## source

 The `source` is required and is the source of the messages to process.
-Currently the only supported source is TCP Listener for HL7 messages.
+Currently, the only supported source is TCP Listener for HL7 messages.
 The interface `Connection<'I'>` is computed to:

 ```typescript
 interface Connection {